rwxrob/lab/nfs/README.md

-# Setup NFS on Vagrant Virtual Machines
+# Setup NFS on Virtual Machines

+*Note: Original lab used vagrant.
+That work is now in [vagrant](vagrant), but going forward I'm using VMware and Ansible for everything.
+Also, originally I used VirtualBox, which will likely still work, but I've decided to use the professional tool of choice, VMware.*

 This learning lab covers setting up a shared network "drive" using the very old (but still commonly used) NFS protocol and exporting a single,